 - What do you imagine when you hear “assistance during physical examination”?

-It’s not only your answers to interview questions
+It’s not only about your answers to interview questions

-If you can deal with all technical, behavioral and general questions, your chances to succeed in an interview are more than good.
+If you deal with all technical, behavioral and general questions, your chances to succeed in an interview will be good.
 However, in order to stand out from the crowd and be the chosen one, there’s something else you should know…

-The physician spends lot of time with his/her medical assistant.
-Therefor, personal preferences play a huge role in his decision taking process.
-Knowing it, you should do your best to make the interviewer to feel good with you, especially if you are interviewed directly by a physician.
+The physicians spend lot of time with their medical assistants.
+Therefor, personal preferences play a huge role in their decision making process.
+Knowing it, you should do your best to make the interviewer to feel good with you.

 We wish you pleasant stay on MedicalAssistantInterviewQuestions.com, courage and good luck in your interview!